-Dr. Limbird will be presented the ASPET-Julius Axelrod Award in Pharmacology on Saturday, April 20 at the ASPET Business Meeting/Awards Ceremony of the Annual Meeting of the American Society for Pharmacology and Experimental Therapeutics/Experimental Biology (EB) 2013 Meeting in Boston, MA.
-The ASPET Business Meeting and Awards Ceremony will take place at the Boston Convention Center, Room 107AB from 6:00 – 7:30 p.m. immediately followed by the Opening Reception.
-Dr. Limbird will give the 2014 Julius Axelrod Lecture.
-The 2013 Julius Axelrod Award Lecture will be given by last year’s recipient, Gavril W. Pasternak, Ph.D., of Memorial Sloan Kettering Cancer Center.
-Dr. Pasternak will deliver a lecture titled, “No pain, big gain: Truncated mu opioid receptor splice variants as drug targets,” on Sunday, April 21 from 2:00 – 2:50 p.m. in Room 107AB in the Boston Convention Center.
+Dr. Limbird was presented the ASPET-Julius Axelrod Award in Pharmacology on Saturday, April 20 at the ASPET Business Meeting/Awards Ceremony of the Annual Meeting of the American Society for Pharmacology and Experimental Therapeutics/Experimental Biology (EB) 2013 Meeting in Boston, MA.
+The ASPET Business Meeting and Awards Ceremony took place at the Boston Convention Center, Room 107AB from 6:00 – 7:30 p.m. immediately followed by the Opening Reception.
+Dr. Limbird gave the 2014 Julius Axelrod Lecture.
+The 2013 Julius Axelrod Award Lecture was given by last year’s recipient, Gavril W. Pasternak, Ph.D., of Memorial Sloan Kettering Cancer Center.
+Dr. Pasternak delivered a lecture titled, “No pain, big gain: Truncated mu opioid receptor splice variants as drug targets,” on Sunday, April 21 from 2:00 – 2:50 p.m. in Room 107AB in the Boston Convention Center.

 Arthur Christopoulos, Ph.D.